R. Michael Young

 Prior to coming to the University of Utah, Michael was a Professor and University Faculty Scholar in the Department of Computer Science at North Carolina State University.
 He was the director there of the Digital Games Research Center and the founding co-director of the Chancellor’s Faculty Excellence Cluster on Visual Narrative.
 He was the Principal Investigator for the Narrative for Sensemaking (N4S) Project, funded by the Laboratory for Analytic Sciences.
 With funding of over $4m across 4 years’ effort, the N4S project is one of the largest research efforts to date on computational narrative.
 In addition to the N4S project, his research efforts in the Liquid Narrative Group have been funded by industry partners like Epic Games, Microsoft Research, and Emergent Game Technologies.
 He also has received funding from the National Science Foundation, The National Security Agency, and the Institute for Museum and Library Science.
 Michael is the author of over 150 published research articles.

 In recognition of his career accomplishments, Michael was selected as an inaugural fellow of the Higher Education Video Game Alliance (HEVGA).
 He is a recipient of an NSF CAREER Award and an IBM Faculty Award.
-While at NC State, he was the only faculty in university history to receive all three university-level Outstanding Faculty awards (one for teaching, one for research and one for extension and engagement).
+While at NC State, he was the only faculty member in university history to receive all three university-level Outstanding Faculty awards (one for teaching, one for research and one for extension and engagement).
 He was a GlaxoSmithKline Fellow in Public Policy in 2012 and is an ACM Distinguished Scientist.

 Michael earned his bachelor’s degree in computer science at California State University, Sacramento in 1984.
 He earned a master’s degree in computer science from Stanford University in 1989 and a Ph.D. in intelligent systems from the University of Pittsburgh in 1998.